Libensemble/libensemble/docs/data_structures/persis_info.rst

 argument of user functions, and returned as the optional second return value.

-A typical example is a random number generator stream to be used in consecutive calls to a generator (see function :meth:`add_unique_random_streams()<tools.add_unique_random_streams>`)
+A typical example is a random number generator stream to be used in consecutive calls to a generator (see :meth:`add_unique_random_streams()<tools.add_unique_random_streams>`)

 All other entries persist on the manager and can be updated in the calling script